blesseditsme/Pac-Many/README.md

 Controls:

-Use arrow Left to move PacMan left, arrow Right to move PacMan right, arrow Up to move PacMan up and arrow Down to move PacMan down.
+Use arrow Left to move Pac-Man left, arrow Right to move Pac-Man right, arrow Up to move Pac-Man up and arrow Down to move Pac-Man down.
 Space Bar to start or restart the game.
 Esc to pause the game (while the game is running).

 Acknowledgments: